diku-dk/howto/vpn.md

     are checked: *MSCHAP*, *MSCHAPv2*.

 That should add the connection.
 To *enable* it, do whatever you normally do.
-In particular, civilised looks like `nmtui` will work fine (they cannot *add* VPNs but they can enable them just fine).
+In particular, civilised tools like `nmtui` will work fine (they cannot *add* VPNs but they can enable them just fine).